Opentrons/opentrons/api/docs/v2/new_modules.rst

 .. versionadded:: 2.0

 When you load labware on a module, you don’t need to specify the deck slot.
-In the above example, the aluminum block is loaded on the module and the ``load_module`` method already includes a location (e.g. ``location= "D1"``).
+In the above example, the ``load_module`` method already includes a location (e.g. ``location= "D1"``).

 Any :ref:`v2-custom-labware` added to your Opentrons App is also accessible when loading labware onto a module.
 You can find and copy its load name by going to its card on the Labware page.

 .. versionadded:: 2.1

 ..
-Consider turning this section below into a warning.
+Should the section below be a warning?

 Module and Labware Compatibility
 --------------------------------

 It's your responsibility to ensure the labware and module combinations you load together work together.
-The Protocol API won't raise a warning or error if you load an unusual combination, like a tube rack on a Thermocycler.
+The Protocol API won't raise a warning or error if you load an unusual combination, like placing a tube rack on a Thermocycler.
 See `What labware can I use with my modules? <https://support.opentrons.com/s/article/What-labware-can-I-use-with-my-modules>`_ for more information about labware/module combinations.

 Additional Labware Parameters
 -----------------------------

 In addition to the mandatory ``load_name`` argument, you can also specify additional parameters.
 If you specify a ``label``, this name will appear in the Opentrons App and the run log instead of the load name.
 For labware that has multiple definitions, you can specify ``version`` and ``namespace`` (though most of the time you won't have to).
-See :py:meth:`.MagneticModuleContext.load_labware`, :py:meth:`.TemperatureModuleContext.load_labware`, :py:meth:`.ThermocyclerContext.load_labware`, or :py:meth:`.HeaterShakerContext.load_labware` for more details.
+See :py:meth:`.MagneticModuleContext.load_labware`, :py:meth:`.TemperatureModuleContext.load_labware`, :py:meth:`.ThermocyclerContext.load_labware`, or :py:meth:`.HeaterShakerContext.load_labware` for details.

 .. _temperature-module: